stephanie-w/brainscribble/content/ProjectManagement/kanban.md

 Kanban in the context of software development mean a visual process-management system that tells what to produce, when to produce it, and how much to produce - inspired by the Toyota Production System and by Lean manufacturing.

 <!-- END_SUMMARY -->
+Kanban board core properties are:

+* visualize the work in the worflow
+* limit the work in progress
+* manage flow
+* make process policies explicit
+* improve collaboratively

 A Kanban board must be visual, tactile, collaborative.

 ## Kanban Composants